timveil/hdp-vagrant-generator/README.md

 ## How to customize

-You can change the configuration of the Virtual Box image or the HDP cluster by customizing application.properties
+You can change the configuration of the Virtual Box image or the HDP cluster by creating a file called `application.properties` and placing it in the same directory as `hdp-vagrant-generator-*.jar`.
+The following values are used by default if no custom `application.properties` is provided.

 ```
 # ####################################### Required Configurations